Stelling House: A. Stelling

 In 1860, H. Schönwandt (b.
 1862) opened a paint shop on the ground floor.
 After the founder's death, the property were associated company was sold to Anton Stelling (1836-1912).
 In 1900, Anton's sons, Walter (1869-1935) and Erwin (1870-1923) joined the company as partners.
 The same year, F.E. van der Aa Kühle's Lacquer Factory in Valby was acquired by the company.

 In the 1930s, A, Stelling charged Arne Jacobsen with the design of a new building for their old property on Gammeltorv.
 It was completed in 1947.

 Gangsted-Rasmussen family, 1860–present

-In 1970 the building was acquired by ASypreme Court attorney Ole Gangsted-Rasmussen.
+In 1970 the building was acquired by Supreme Court attorney Ole Gangsted-Rasmussen.
 In 1984, he sold it to his son Niels Gangsted-Rasmussen.

 McGrails Naturmagasin was located on the ground floor in the early 2000s.
 It moved in conjunction with a major refurbishment of the building.
 Café Stelling occupied the ground floor from 2003 to 2007.
 It was replaced by Oonaco, another restaurant and café concept furnished with tables and chairs designed by Arne Jacobsen.